kdanieladams/buzzerjs/server/README.md

 </VirtualHost>
 ```

-Also, for hosting Node applications, you should use a process monitor of some sort to start and monitor the Node process, so that it can be automatically restarted in the event something goes wrong, and to maintain logs.
+Also, for hosting Node applications, you should use a process monitor of some sort to start and monitor the Node process so that it can be automatically restarted in the event something goes wrong, and to maintain logs.
 For that purpose, [PM2](https://pm2.keymetrics.io/) is highly reccommended.
 ```
-pm2 start "npm run start" --name buzzerjs
+$> pm2 start "npm run start" --name buzzerjs
 ```

 The app is fairly simple, but restarting it everyday is a good idea.
 This will clear the storage and kill any hanging sockets.
 And you probably want to timestamp log entries:
 ```
-pm2 restart buzzerjs --time --cron-restart="0 4 * * *"
+$> pm2 restart buzzerjs --time --cron-restart="0 4 * * *"
 ```